Disruption-Consulting/autoMigrate/HOWTO-External-Password-Store.md

 ```
 #!/bin/bash

 ORACLE_SID=${1}                          # Establish ORACLE_SID of the object Oracle database (will be the CDB if running multitenant)
 ORAENV_ASK=NO                            # Call the Oracle-supplied oraenv script to source the environment for ORACLE_SID without prompts
 . oraenv                                 # Sets ORACLE_HOME and PATH from details held in /etc/oratab for the ORACLE_SID

 export TNS_ADMIN=/tmp                    # Set TNS_ADMIN to point to directory /tmp
-sqlplus user/password@DB1<<EOF       # Routing information for "DB1" retrieved from /tmp/tnsnames.ora.
-Password hard-coded in script.
+sqlplus TESTUSER/Dogface34@DB1<<EOF      # Routing information for "DB1" retrieved from /tmp/tnsnames.ora.
+The password is hard-coded.
   exec schema.procedure
 EOF

 exit
 ```

-By configuring an External Password store in /tmp we can avoid hard-coding user passwords in scripts when TNS_ADMIN points to the drectory containing a valid wallet and supporting network configuration files.
+By configuring an External Password store in /tmp we can avoid hard-coding user passwords by pointing TNS_ADMIN to the drectory containing network configuration files supporting wallet-protected tns aliases....

 1. Create Oracle Wallet